ligma-alpha/docs/Projects/NFTeams/Ligma-Teams/Marketing/Ligma-Teams-Marketing-Plan.md

+# Ligma Teams Marketing Plan
-# Why market Ligma Teams?
+## Why market Ligma Teams?

 After Ligma came together to launch an NFTeams syndicate it gives Ligma an opportunity to be a ‘presence’ in the NFTeams space.